Tessil/ordered-map/README.md

 To resolve collisions on hashes, the library uses robin hood probing with backward shift deletion.

 The library provides a behaviour similar to a `std::deque/std::vector` with unique values but with an average time complexity of O(1) for lookups and an amortised time complexity of O(1) for insertions.
-This comes at the price of a little higher memory footprint (8 bytes per bucket).
+This comes at the price of a little higher memory footprint (8 bytes per bucket by default).

 Two classes are provided: `tsl::ordered_map` and `tsl::ordered_set`.